sefinek24/Cloudflare-WAF-Expressions/README.md

 6. **Specific IP addresses and ASNs:**
    - Blocks traffic from known malicious IP addresses and ASNs, helping to prevent attacks from sources flagged as malicious.
 The list also includes some IP addresses associated with botnets.

-By implementing these blocks, you can significantly enhance the security of your Node.js applications while reducing the server load caused by unwanted traffic.
+By using this collection, you may significantly increase the security of your website and reduce the quantity of unwanted traffic on your server.

 ## ❌ What will this list never block?